zbchristian/ovms-server-docker/Readme.md

 Configuration
 -------------
-- Clone this repository to your server and change to the to level directory.
+- Clone this repository to your server and change to the top level directory.
 - Modify the file `.env`
+  - edit the path to the folder of this repo on your Linux system `OVMS_PATH`
-  - add the path to the folder for the persistent data base files
+  - edit the path to the folder for the persistent data base `OVMS_DB`
-  - edit the password for the database in both files
+  - edit the password for the database `OVMS_DB_ROOT_PW` and `OVMS_DB_USER_PW`
   - `DOMAIN` and `LE_PATH` are only needed for the version utilizing a certificate (`docker-compose-tls.yml`)
 - Modify the file `conf/ovms_server.conf`
   -Edit the password for the database (same as above)